QuantEcon/lecture-source-py/source/rst/rob_markov_perf.rst

     single: Linear Markov Perfect Equilibria

-As we saw in  :doc:`Markov perfect equilibrium<markov_perf>`, the study of Markov perfect equilibria in dynamic games with two players leads us to an interrelated pair of Bellman equations
+As we saw in  :doc:`Markov perfect equilibrium<markov_perf>`, the study of Markov perfect equilibria in dynamic games with two players leads us to an interrelated pair of Bellman equations.

-In linear quadratic dynamic games, these "stacked Bellman equations" become "stacked Riccati equations" with a tractable mathematical structure
+In linear quadratic dynamic games, these "stacked Bellman equations" become "stacked Riccati equations" with a tractable mathematical structure.

 Modified Coupled Linear Regulator Problems
 -----------------------------------------------

-We consider a general linear quadratic regulator game with two players, each of whom fears model misspecifications
+We consider a general linear quadratic regulator game with two players, each of whom fears model misspecifications.

-We often call the players agents
+We often call the players agents.

 The agents share a common baseline model for the transition dynamics of the state vector

   - this is a counterpart of a 'rational expectations' assumption of shared beliefs

-But now one or more agents doubt that the baseline model is correctly specified
+But now one or more agents doubt that the baseline model is correctly specified.

 The agents express the possibility that their baseline specification is incorrect by adding a contribution :math:`C v_{it}` to the time :math:`t` transition law for the state